InbaKrish/Learnings_zettlekasten/LLM Foundations.md

 ![[Pasted image 20251028180252.png]]

-AI - Branch of computer science making machines think and have human like behaviours ML - learn pattern from data and
+AI - Branch of computer science making machines think and have human like behaviours ML - learn pattern from data and make predictions
+NN - mimic human brain
+DL - subset of NN, to solve complex problems
+GenAI - generative dynamic content based on the patterns learnt LLM - form of GenAI, generates human like text from the extensive textual data